-NOTE - Rather than following the steps below, you may find it easier to create a CSV file containing the header $information\ in\ Microsoft\ Excel,\ and\ then\ copy\ the\ CSV\ file\ to\ the\ Trimble\ Data \ \ Common\ \ Tally\ folder\ on\ the\ controller.$
+NOTE - Rather than following the steps below, you may find it easier to create a CSV file containing the header information in Microsoft Excel, and then add the CSV file to the pipeline in Trimble Sync Manager for download to the controller with the project, or copy the CSV file to the Trimble Data Common Tally folder on the controller.

-- 1. Tap $\equiv$ and select Pipeline tally / Create tally. - 2.
+- 1. Tap \equiv and select Pipeline tally / Create tally. - 2.
 Enter a name for the new tally file in the Pipeline tally CSV file field.
 Tap Enter.

 A message asks if you want to specify the columns to be used for the new tally file fields.

-3. Tap Yes.
+- 3. Tap Yes. - a.

-- a.
 In the Define tally file columns screen, enter the column name or tap Select library attribute and then tap an attribute to use it as a column name. - b.
 Keep adding columns until you are done.
-Use the softkeys at the bottom of the screen to delete columns or to change the order of the columns. - c.
-Tap OK. - 4.
-In the Tally file screen, make sure the correct columns are selected for the unique tally ID and the joint length.
+Use the softkeys at the bottom of the screen to delete columns or to change the order of the columns. - с. Тар ОК.

+4. In the Tally file screen, make sure the correct columns are selected for the unique tally ID and the joint length.
 Select the attributes that will be linked between the tally file, weld file, and job file.

-For more information, see To configure Pipeline options, page 10.
+For more information, see To configure Pipeline options, page 11.